tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

 {% assign imgDir="HTB-Love-Writeup" %}

 # Introduction
-The hack the box machine "Love" is an Easy machine which is included in [TJnull's OSCP Preparation List](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=1839402159).
+The hack the box machine "Love" is an easy machine which is included in [TJnull's OSCP Preparation List](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=1839402159).
 Exploiting this machine requires knowledge about web enumeration, SSRF vulnerabilities, exploit identification, the Windows Registry and the AlwaysInstallElevated policy.
-Albeit being rated as Easy, this machine required multiple steps for acheiving remote code execution.
+Albeit being rated as easy, this machine requires several exploitation steps before remote code execution can be achieved, which is somewhat unusual for easy machines.

 <img style="Width:550px;" src="/assets/{{ imgDir }}/card.png" alt="HTBCard">